 Introduction1

 Anatomy of the breast2

+Chapters

 1. Breast and lymphatic system basics3

 2. Check with your health care provider about breast changes4

-3. Breast changes during your lifetime that are not cancer7
+3. Breast changes during your lifetime that are not cancer

 4. Finding breast changes9

 5. Getting your mammogram results13

 6. Follow-up tests to diagnose breast changes16

-Breast changes and conditions: Getting follow-up test results20
+Breast changes and conditions:Getting follow-up test results

 8. Getting the support you need24

 Breast conditions and follow-up care25

-Resources to learn more
+Resources to learn more29

-Words to know